claws/claws.github.com/_posts/2012-08-12-only_days_until_pycon_australia.md

 # Don't change the disqus identifier even if the url changes.
 It uniquely
 # associates comments with the post.
 disqus-identifier: "only_days_until_pycon_australia"
+summary: Yay, work is paying for me to go to PyCon Australia 2012 in Hobart!
 ---

 <center><a href="http://2012.pycon-au.org/"><img src="/resources/pyconau_logo.png" height="50px" width="50px" /></a></center>